brotherzhafif/Pythistic/README.md

 # Python Statistic Program
-> A Python library for performing descriptive statistical analysis, converting raw data into frequency tables, and transforming data for visualization and further analysis.
+> A Python library for performing descriptive statistical analysis, converting raw data into frequency tables, and transforming data to normalize the distribution.

 ### Features
 - Auto Classify Data Into Frequency Table